espin086/lingua-wave/README.md

 - Failed translations are logged but don't stop the process
 - Temporary files are automatically cleaned up
 - Progress is logged at each step

+## Limitations

+- Requires an internet connection for translation and text-to-speech services
+- Translation quality depends on Google Translate's capabilities
+- Text-to-speech quality depends on Google's TTS service
+- Processing time depends on audio file length and internet connection speed

 ## License